Top Rated in Orange County

 First, current implant selection has expanded as there are far more implant shapes and sizes available (varied by base width and height projection).
 This expanded selection of implants allows the surgeon to better match the reconstructed breast to the patient’s original breast shape.
 The introduction of “gummy bear” implants, implants that are firmer and less prone to wrinkling, has reduced the risk of rippling, or wrinkling of the breast skin; rippling is a term describing contour irregularities frequently observed due to thinning of the breast skin following mastectomies.
 Second, the use of biologic skin substitutes created from human donors allows the surgeon several advantages not previously available; these include complete coverage of the implant without compromising lower pole fullness and recreation of the inframammary crease (the natural junction between the breast and abdomen) which is violated during the mastectomy.
 A final advancement in breast reconstruction includes fat grafting, which allows for fine-tuning of breast mound shape.

 Although implants provide replacement of the breast mound proper, subtle skin contour irregularities may be created during mastectomy and persist following reconstruction.
 These subtle skin irregularities can now be corrected with the use of fat material harvested from any area of your choice and molded into your breast skin to smoothen your breast skin contour optimally.
-Surgeon Our Surgical Team is well regarded for his artistry and reconstructive breast surgery outcomes taking advantage of the above recent advances.
+Surgeon Dr. Paris is well regarded for his artistry and reconstructive breast surgery outcomes taking advantage of the above recent advances.

 Procedure